cusyio/Python4DataScience/docs/productive/git/best-practices.rst

    $ git config --global commit.cleanup scissors

-Git then starts each new commit message with the *Scissorsr* line:
+Git then starts each new commit message with the *Scissors* line:

 .. code-block:: ini